-3rd Party Online Ordering Systems snatch your customers away from you, charge you to reach out to the, and keep new customer away...
+3rd Party Online Ordering Systems snatch your customers away from you, charge you to reach out to them, and keep new customers away.

-Below if the scenario being played out at restaurants across the country every day.
-GrubHub, UberEats, DoorDash, Caviar, and others come bearing a FREE tablet and the promise to bring you new customers, than
+Below is the scenario being played out at restaurants across the country every day.
+GrubHub, UberEats, DoorDash, Caviar, Postmates and others come bearing a FREE tablet and the promise to bring you new customers, then:

 Sounds great, right?
 WRONG.